Civil Engineering (CE)

 CE 538, STRUCTURAL RELIABILITY AND RISK ANALYSIS, 4 Credits

-Application of probability and statistics in the reliability-based analysis and design of civil and mechanical engineering systems.
-Probabilistic modeling of loading and resistance including load and resistance factor design.
-Introduction to risk analysis and robustness.
+Applies probability and statistics to the analysis and design of civil and mechanical engineering systems.
+Models uncertain characteristics of loading and resistance.
+Evaluates risk using reliability theory and hazard models.

 CE 540, SPECIAL TOPICS IN HYDRAULIC ENGINEERING, 3-4 Credits